Diffraction of singularities for the wave equation on manifolds with corners: Bundles and bicharacteristics

-This is again a $\CI(M)$-module, and locally $x\pa_x$, $x\pa_{y_j}$, $z'_j\pa_{z'_j}$ and $\pa_{z''_j}$ give a spanning set; in fact
+This is again a $\CI(M)$-module, and locally $x\pa_x$, $x\pa_t,$ $x\pa_{y_j},$ $z'_j\pa_{z'_j},$ and $\pa_{z''_j}$ give a spanning set; in fact

-Thus, there is a vector bundle, called the ``edge-b'' tangent bundle of $M,$ denoted $\Teb M$, whose sections are exactly elements of $\Vfeb(M)$.
-Let $\Tebstar M$ denote the dual bundle.
-Thus in the coordinates of \S\ref{section:geometry}, sections of $\Tebstar M$ are spanned by
+Thus, there is a vector bundle, called the ``edge-b'' tangent bundle of $M,$ denoted $\Teb M$, whose sections are exactly elements of $\Vfeb(M)$. \nomenclature[T]{$\Teb$}{Edge-b tangent bundle} Let $\Tebstar M$ denote the dual bundle. \nomenclature[T]{$\Tebstar$}{edge-b cotangent bundle} Thus in the coordinates of \S\ref{section:geometry}, sections of $\Tebstar M$ are spanned by

 In particular, we point out that the lift of $\sum x_j D_{x_j}$ from $M_0$ to $M$ by $\beta$ is $xD_x$, up to $x\Vfeb(M)$, hence considering their principal symbols gives

 Dividing by $\beta^*|\taub|=x^{-1}|\taueb|$ yields